Politics and Governance in the Digital Age

 Why study Politics and Governance in the Digital Age at the University of Tartu?

-- to experience first-hand how e-democracy and e-governance can affect different aspects of life, as the City of Tartu and the country of Estonia are at the forefront of digital democracy;
+• to experience first-hand how e-democracy and e-governance can affect different aspects of life, as the City of Tartu and the country of Estonia are at the forefront of digital democracy.

 The University of Tartu offers advanced study facilities, excellent libraries, well-equipped computer labs and modern residence halls.
 Interactive and innovative teaching and learning methods are widely used.
 There is a wide variety of opportunities to study abroad, including Erasmus agreements with a broad range of European partner universities.

-Studying in Tartu is both attractive and affordable – it means high-quality education at a low cost in a country that both has traditions and is very modern, is close to nature as well as technologically advanced, is proud of its unique culture and traditions as well as open to the world (Estonia is a member of the EU and NATO and it belongs to the eurozone and the Schengen space).
+Studying in Tartu is both attractive and relatively affordable – it means high-quality education at a reasonable cost in a country that both has traditions and is very modern, is close to nature as well as technologically advanced, is proud of its unique culture and traditions as well as open to the world (Estonia is a member of the EU and NATO and it belongs to the eurozone and the Schengen space).

 Follow us on Facebook.